 The B-52J CERP is still in the system design phase.
-Developmental and integrated flight testing is proposed to begin in FY28.
-IOT&E will assess operational effectiveness, suitability, and survivability in FY31.
+Developmental and integrated flight testing is proposed to begin in FY29.
+DOT&E will evaluate integrated test data for potential to reduce IOT&E requirements.
+DOT&E will assess operational effectiveness, suitability, and survivability following IOT&E in FY32.